grailbio/rules_r/scripts/README.md

 ## razel.R

 Functions in this script help generate `BUILD` files for your own package and for packages from external repositories like CRAN and Bioc.
+By default, targets are created for `r_pkg` and `r_library` rules.
+If the argument `no_test_rules` is `FALSE`, then targets are also made available for `r_unit_test` and `r_pkg_test` rules.
+If the package contains native code, then a `cc_library` target is also available that provides a way to depend on just the native code in the package.

 For your own package, use the function `buildify` directly.
 For external packages, you will have to first create a local repository containing all the